OsmSharp/core/README.md

 ### Usage

-**WARNING: All this documentation applies to v5!
-Install the prerelease version.**

 This readme contains some basic examples, for more documentation and samples check the [wiki](https://github.com/OsmSharp/core/wiki).

 A common usecase is to stream and filter OSM data.
 To read from an OSM file and enumerate all objects just open the file as a stream source and use foreach.